Article

 "Restored to Health and Strength"

 Hot Springs National Park’s thermal waters were vital to the success of the Levi.
-“The hospital was erected in Hot Springs because of the therapeutic value of the waters,” declared Regina Kaplan in 1922.[7]
-She served as superintendent of the Levi for over 30 years.
+“The hospital was erected in Hot Springs because of the therapeutic value of the waters,” declared Regina Kaplan in 1922.[6]
+She served as superintendent of the Levi for more than 30 years.
 The hospital’s hydrotherapy department boasted two bath halls, vapor baths, pack rooms, and cooling rooms.
 These treatments rivaled many of those in the elegant establishments on the world-famous Bathhouse Row.
 Information about the hospital appeared in Jewish publications across the Midwest, spurring more visitors to Hot Springs and patients to the Levi.
-The hospital continued to grow in popularity, admitting its one thousandth patient in January 1920 and roughly 1,500 patients in 1924 at a charitable expenditure of nearly $45,000 every year.[8]
+The hospital continued to grow in popularity, admitting its one thousandth patient in January 1920 and roughly 1,500 patients in 1924 at a charitable expenditure of nearly $45,000 every year.[7]

 B’nai B’rith viewed a charity hospital in Hot Springs as part of its larger philanthropic health mission across the United States.
 In 1916, B’nai B’rith appropriated $80,000 to Levi Memorial Hospital, along with its National Jewish Hospital for Consumptives in Denver, Colorado, and an orphanage in Cleveland, Ohio.
 In his presidential address that year, Dr. Haim I. Davis said that “all our hopes have been fully realized” at the Levi.
 “The institution is a boon to mankind.”[8]

-While the hospital was conceived to alleviate the burden upon Hot Springs’ Jewish community, it opened its doors to all races and creeds.
+While the hospital was conceived to alleviate the burden upon Hot Springs’ Jewish community, it opened its doors to all, whether Jewish or not.
 Its funding sources also diversified, extending to local and regional groups around the state.
 Even as a non-sectarian institution, Levi Memorial Hospital introduced many non-Jewish visitors to Jewish culture.
-Rabbi Rhine concluded, “It was in the Hospital that many of those non-Jewish patients first came in contact with Jews and Jewish Philanthropy.”[12]
+Rabbi Rhine concluded, “It was in the Hospital that many of those non-Jewish patients first came in contact with Jews and Jewish Philanthropy.”[9]
 Physicians at the Levi often took in thousands of patients who needed prescriptions to bathe at the Government Free Bathhouse in the national park.
+In this way, Jewish leaders sought to counter the anti-Semitism prevalent in the United States.

 In 1920, the hospital provided 5,068 baths.
 By 1938, as Americans from across the country reeled from the repercussions of the Great Depression, that number nearly tripled to 14,586 baths.
-“Statistics are usually lifeless figures;” wrote Rabbi Rhine in a 1939 article celebrating the twenty-fifth anniversary of the institution.
-But “in the case of the Hospital, however, they assume tremendous significance.”
-The statistics represented patients, men, women and children who left the hospital “restored to health and strength; revived, reinvigorated with the buoyancy of youth and health and hope.”[13]
+“Statistics are usually lifeless figures;” wrote Rabbi Rhine in a 1939 article celebrating the twenty-fifth anniversary of the institution, “in the case of the Hospital, however, they assume tremendous significance.”
+The statistics represented patients, men, women and children who left the hospital “restored to health and strength; revived, reinvigorated with the buoyancy of youth and health and hope.”[10]

 Bald man in blue shirt sits at white desk with exercise equipment behind him.